Oulu-IMEDS/OAProgressionMR/README.md

-# OA Progression MR
+# oaprmr - Osteoarthritis Progression Prediction from MR data

-Source code accompanying ISBI 2022 publication "Predicting Knee Osteoarthritis Progression from Structural MRI using Deep Learning" by Panfilov et al.
+Source code accompanying ISBI 2022 publication "Predicting Knee Osteoarthritis Progression from Structural MRI using Deep Learning" by Panfilov et al., https://arxiv.org/abs/2201.10849.

-**The code will be uploaded close to the conference dates (March 28th-31st, 2022).**

----
+### Description

+1. The code requires the OAI Baseline/00m dataset - textual variables and SAG 3D DESS MR images.

+2. Create a Conda environment from `environment.yml`.
+Install the code as a Python module.

+3. See `entry/runner.sh` for the complete workflow.

+4. The structure of the original project is as follows:
+    ```
+    ./project/  # preprocessed scans and variables
+      | data/
+        | OAI_Clin_prep/
+          | meta_base.csv
+        | OAI_SAG_3D_DESS_prep/
+        | OAI_XR_PA_prep/
+      | src/ (this repository)
+      | results/  # model weights, intermediate and final results
+        | experiment_0/
+          | weights/
+          | ...
+        | experiment_1/
+        | ...
+    ```

+### Legal aspects

+This code is freely available for research purposes.

+The software has not been certified as a medical device and, therefore, must not be used for diagnostic purposes in a real clinical scenario.

 ### Cite this work